voteliquid/blog/_posts/2017-05-12-liquid-democracy-can-completely-eliminate-gerrymandering.md

 There's no inherent reason for only a single party to do it.
 One group may simply [be better at it](http://nymag.com/daily/intelligencer/2016/04/gops-house-seats-are-safe-heres-why.html).

-Instead of framing it through a partisan lens, it's more useful to see the technique as one way established politicians rig the democratic process to make it easier to get reelected, keeping new voices out.
+Instead of framing it through a partisan lens, it's more useful to see the technique as one way established politicians rig the democratic process for their re-election, keeping new voices out.

 ### A new solution